 Each year, WMA’s lobbyists monitor and influence hundreds of legislative bills that affect the manufactured housing industry.
-WMA’s legislative committee, composed of association members throughout the state, review these bills and help draft WMA’s official positions on these measures.
+WMA’s legislative committee, composed of association members throughout the state, reviews these bills and help draft WMA’s official positions on these measures.
 WMA’s lobbyists also work with the legislative committee to develop association-sponsored measures that promote the industry’s interests.
-WMA’s lobbyists the actively work to pass or defeat these measures.
+WMA’s lobbyists actively work to pass or defeat these measures.

 California Public Utilities Commission (CPUC)

 WMA’s commitment to utility issues is without parallel.
 WMA is the only industry organization that retains utility experts to represent community owners’ interests before the CPUC.
 WMA has staunchly defended submeter discounts in the face of strong opposition from utility companies and sponsored legislation that may enable community owners to transfer their master meter/submeter utility systems to utility companies.
-WMA participates in numerous proceedings before the CPUC on behalf of the industry on issues ranging from electric, gas and water.
+WMA participates in numerous proceedings before the CPUC on behalf of the industry on issues ranging from electric, gas, and water.

 State Department of Housing & Community Development (HCD)

 WMA maintains a positive relationship with HCD, the state agency responsible for enforcing codes and regulations that impact the manufactured home community industry.
 WMA represents owner interest during the drafting and enforcement of regulations.

 WMA’s legislative efforts in Washington, D.C. – through membership in our national organization, the Manufactured Housing Institute (MHI) – provide member representation before Congress and federal agencies, including the U.S. Department of Housing and Urban Development (HUD).
 WMA’s affiliation with MHI gives continued presence in Washington, D.C.